 And finally, sometimes you have to make it through the first or even second chapter to really get into the story.
 While some authors or stories can get you hooked from the first sentence, many times a story will need a chapter or two to set up the story.
 This “set-up” stage can be boring for some children.
 Because of that, they may not keep reading to get to the interesting “stuff”.
 If your child has made it through the first four hurdles of finding the right book – ask them to hang in there through at least the first two chapters and then decide if they do or don’t like the book.
 Sometimes it’s helpful if you read the first chapter or two together.
 Reading the first couple of chapters together may help get the ball rolling, so to speak.

 So, in the end, our goal is to get kids reading.
-That means, helping them find a just right book they’ll love!
+That means, helping them find just the right book they’ll love!
+Grab your FREE PRINTABLE to help find the right book!

 And honestly, this same system is usually what I use when picking a good book.
 It all starts with the title, then the cover, and then the summary.
 I will usually know within a few chapters if I am going to like the book or not.
 Don’t feel obligated to finish a book you really don’t like.
 I was recently reading a very popular book.
 Several friends recommended this book.
 I made it about half way through and just really didn’t like it.
 I couldn’t connect with any of the characters and the story didn’t really interest me.
 So, I cut my losses and moved on.

-Do you have some other ideas on helping your child find a good book?
+Do you have some other ideas on helping your child find just the right book?
 Share your thoughts in the comments!
 We’d love to hear 🙂

 Here’s some great books they might want to try: